SevaSk/ecoute/README.md

-# 🎧 Transcribe
+# 👂🏻️🏻 Transcribe ✍🏼️

 Transcribe is a live transcription tool that provides real-time transcripts for the microphone input (You) and the audio output (Speaker).
 It optionally generates a suggested response using OpenAI's GPT-3.5 for the user to say based on the live transcription of the conversation.

-## 🚀 Getting Started
+## 🆕 Getting Started 🥇

-Follow these steps to set up and run transcribe on your local machine.
+Follow below steps to run transcribe on your local machine.

 ### 📋 Prerequisites